martinhj/gestureLock/README.md

-#LSM303DLHC sensor for gesture recognition - exploration of the LSM303DLHC sensor.
+# gesture recognition - exploration of the LSM303DLHC sensor.

 This sketch makes the use of the compass and accelerometer LSM303DLHC breakout board from adafruit.
 It also uses the libraries for this breakout